 Enforcing these Michigan left lane laws – and educating drivers about them – is important because drivers who “park” themselves by driving way too slow in the left lane create a dangerous situation for themselves and all the irritated drivers around them.
 This causes traffic backups and lots of car accidents when drivers try to maneuver to get around these left-lane slow poke drivers.

-The blog post is intended to serve as a reminder for all Michigan drivers that the left lane of the highway is reserved for passing motorists – it’s not the lane where you can driver slow, set the “cruise control” and just relax.
+The blog post is intended to serve as a reminder for all Michigan drivers that the left lane of the highway is reserved for passing motorists – it’s not the lane where you can drive slow, set the “cruise control” and just relax.

 What is the Michigan left lane law?